 Let’s kick off this Proton VPN review by discussing our experience with it.
 We’ll start with its compatibility, as your first contact with the VPN will be through its apps.
 Right off the bat, we have positive news.

-The provider supports all mobile and desktop platforms, including Windows, macOS, iOS, Linux, and Android.
+The VPN supports all mobile and desktop platforms: Windows, macOS, iOS, Linux, and Android.
 It also includes extensions for Chrome, Firefox, and Brave.
 However, in our Proton VPN review, we haven’t found SmartDNS, which would’ve been welcome for non-VPN-supported platforms.

 Our Proton VPN review and test wouldn’t be complete without reviewing its streaming apps.
 Its support for Android spawns support for Android TV and a variety of Smart TVs.
-To that, we should add Fire TV Stick support and its native client for this platform.
-Apple TV, Nvidia Shield TV, and others are all supported.
+To that, we should add Fire TV Stick support and its native client.
+Apple TV, Nvidia Shield TV, and others are supported.

-Proton VPN advertises itself as the best VPN for gaming, so its gaming support is stellar.
+Proton VPN advertises itself as the best VPN for gaming, so its gaming support is solid.
 This is because it works on PlayStation, Xbox, and Switch consoles through a router.
-It also allows you to share your VPN connection from a PC.
-Unfortunately, it lacks SmartDNS (learn more about it here) that we’ve seen in its rivals.
+It also lets you share your VPN connection from a PC.
+Sadly, it lacks SmartDNS (learn more about it here) that we’ve seen in its rivals.

 If you didn’t skip the introduction to this review of Proton VPN for 2026, you know that this VPN’s main focus is security (and privacy).
 Based in Switzerland, the country’s stern privacy laws make for one of the safest services you can get.
 However, let’s review Proton VPN and its security features and see what exactly we get.